 1973 National Lampoon's Lemmings plays at the Village Gate in New York City.
-This revue, inspired by the magazine National Lampoon, has a cast that includes future "Saturday Night Live" stars John Belushi, and Chevy Chase, among others.
-The eleven-month run is directed by Tony Hendra.
+The revue, inspired by the magazine National Lampoon, has a cast that includes future Saturday Night Live stars John Belushi and Chevy Chase, among others.
+The 11-month run is directed by Tony Hendra.